newchuyalong/libgdx-learning/Overlap2D-survival-guide-for-#libGDXJAM.md

 player can or cannot walk through them.
 Of course later you need to write a System in your code, to use this tags accordingly.
 There is a sample "Tower defense" project I made you can take a look at as an example
 [here](https://github.com/azakhary/thm)

+### I need it for UI

+Okay so your game itself is kind of different and does not need a predefined scene data.
+Maybe you generate all stuff with code, and that's fine.
+But you want to make your menus, dialogs and buttons with overlap2d?
+That's cool too!
+You can make buttons in overlap2d easily. just chose button assets, and right click convert to button.
+This will create a composite with some predefined layers.
+Make sure to go in, and put things in correct places (pressed layer and so on) You can test your button directly in the editor.
+To make some dialogs uses 9patch images for background (actually same for buttons) If you do not have a 9patch images, you can make one directly from the editor.
+Just right click on regular image, and choose "Convert to 9patch" this will open a dialog to set it up.
+You can later convert all the buttons and texts to composite items, and put that dialog into library.
+Then later form your code create a CompositeActor from that library data.

 # Tips and Tricks